State Emblem of the Soviet Union: First version (1923–1936)

 The project of the first version of the state emblem was accepted on 6 July 1923 by the 2nd session of the Central Executive Committee (CIK) and the version was completed on 22 September of that year.
-This design was fixed in the 1924 Soviet Constitution: "The State Emblem of the USSR is composed of a sickle and a hammer on a globe depicted in the rays of the sun and framed by ears of wheat, with the inscription "proletarians of the world, unite!" in six languages—Russian, Ukrainian, Belarusian, Armenian, Azerbaijani and Georgian.
+This design was fixed in Article 70 of the 1924 Soviet Constitution: "The State Emblem of the USSR is composed of a sickle and a hammer on a globe depicted in the rays of the sun and framed by ears of wheat, with the inscription 'proletarians of the world, unite!' in six languages mentioned in Article 34.
 At the top of the Emblem is a five-pointed star."
+The six languages were Russian, Ukrainian, Belarusian, Georgian, Armenian, and "Turko-Tatar", which originally represented Azerbaijani and later also covered Uzbek SSR and Turkmen SSR.

-The design was updated in 1931.
+After the constitution was amended on March 17, 1931, Article 70 simply mentioned "the languages commonly used in the union republics", and the design was updated in the same year.
 Tajik in the Persian alphabet was added after the formation of the Tajik SSR in 1929.
 From now on, the Russian inscription came to be in the center.
-At the same time, as a result of language reforms, Azerbaijani began to be written in the Latin alphabet; Uzbek SSR and Turkmen SSR had been established as Union Republics by this point but were covered by this same Turkic slogan.
+At the same time, as a result of language reforms, the Turkic inscription began to be written in the Latin alphabet.